AndreasBergmeister/graph-generation/README.md

     Note that the `graph-tool` library is not available on Windows.
 This library is used for SBM graph evaluation, which will consequently not work on Windows.
 Everything else will work regardless of the operating system.

-+ Activate the newly created environment and install this repository as a package:
++ Activate the newly created environment:

     ```bash
     conda activate graph-generation
-    pip install -e .
     ```

 + Navigate to `util/orca` and compile the `Orca` library: